 Borax is recommended for a lot of DIY “green cleaning” products around the house, but is borax safe?
 In this post, we’ll cover the basics about borax safety so you can make a more well-informed decision about using this product in your home.

-When I was a brand-new mom, I thought I would save our family money by making our own laundry detergent.
+When I was a brand-new mom, I thought I would save our family money by using a non-toxic laundry detergent recipe.

 With loads of spit-upon baby clothes and cloth diapers, I suddenly had a lot more laundry to do.